cmdcolin/aws_serverless_photo_gallery/README.md

 files directly inside the files table.
 Storing them separately would imply a join which DynamoDB does not have

+Note that there was a nice recommendation on reddit to use a specialized keys in DynamoDB to help avoid these problems.
+See https://github.com/cmdcolin/aws_serverless_photo_gallery/issues/8

 ## Scalability

 The client side currently fetches all photo JSON info and comments for all the